 Read our full review of ExpressVPN.

-Cyberghost has more than 150 DDoS-protected servers in the UK.
+CyberGhost has more than 1,000 servers in the UK.
 It offers a simple, user-friendly interface that allows you to select servers optimized for a specific purpose.
-Options include unblocking sites — such as ITV Hub, All 4, and Eurosport — or browsing anonymously on platforms like Facebook.
+Options include unblocking sites — such as BBC iPlayer, ITV Hub, All 4, and Eurosport — or web browsing anonymously on platforms like Facebook.
 With consistent connections and fast speeds, streaming UK TV isn’t a problem at all.

 - Works with most streaming services